 1. Use Overdraft Protection: If there’s a chance your account could be overdrawn, add overdraft protection to your chequing account.
 Some banks don’t charge a fee in months when you don’t use the service which makes for peace of mind at no cost.

 Even at the cost of $5 per month, it is not as costly as a $45 NSF fee.

 2. Track Your Spending: Find an efficient way to track your spending so you can budget for expenses and not be caught off-guard.
-Watch out for debit transactions that don’t leave your account right away as those are one of the main culprits of an overdrawn chequing account.
+Watch out for debit transactions that don’t leave your account right away as those are some of the main culprits of an overdrawn chequing account.

-Also, take note of of pre-authorized debits (PADs).
+Also, take note of pre-authorized debits (PADs).
 When possible, I schedule my PADs to leave my account right after my paycheque is deposited.